 A showdown is looming on American Idol which I think is going to be pretty interesting to watch.
 The top two contenders – the two I firmly believe will fight it out in the last episode – could not be more opposed in terms of lifestyle.
 We have…

 Danny Gokey, a widowed church music director from Milwaukee.
 The big story on him was that his wife died a month before his first audition for Idol.

 Adam Lambert, a quite-gay singer from West Hollywood.
-Various internet searches will reveal Adam singing in gay cabaret shows, dressed in drag, and open-mouth kissing other men.
+Various internet searches will reveal Adam singing in gay cabaret shows, dressed in drag, and kissing other men.

 There is no question that these two guys are most talented contestants on the show.
 Neither have been in the bottom three yet, and week after week, they knock songs out of the park.
 Danny has an incredibly strong voice and the world seems to sympathize with him.
 Adam is enormously inventive and has more vocal range than I’ve ever heard.